kenjyoung/MinAtar/README.md

 ```
 Use the arrow keys to move and space bar to fire.
 Also press q to quit and r to reset.

-Also included in the examples directory are example implementations of DQN and online actor-critic with eligibility traces.
+Also included in the examples directory are example implementations of DQN (dqn.py) and online actor-critic with eligibility traces (AC_lambda.py).

 ## Results
 The following plots display results for DQN (Mnih et al., 2015) and actor-critic with eligibility traces.
 Our DQN agent uses a significantly smaller network.
 We perform an ablation study of DQN, and display results for variants without experience replay, and without a seperate target network.
 Our AC agent uses a similar architecture to DQN, but does not use experience replay.
 We display results for two values of the trace decay parameter, 0.8 and 0.0.
 Each curve is the average of 30 independent runs with different random seeds.
 For further information, see the paper on MinAtar available [here](https://arxiv.org/abs/1903.03176).